 Make no mistake, though.
 There’s a reason it’s been around for so long and is today one of the most commonly shot black and white films in the world.
 It may be a workhorse, but it’s still a thoroughbred.

-I’m not sure where these equine metaphors came from but if you want to try some HP5 Plus for yourself, you can easily find it on Amazon, over at eBay, or from Analogue Wonderland.
+I’m not sure where these equine metaphors came from but if you want to try some HP5 Plus for yourself, you can easily find it at B&H Photo, over on Amazon, or from Analogue Wonderland.
 It’s an inexpensive film, so you won’t have to pony up too much. 🙂